akilli/editor/README.md

 - remove the format aka replace the element with its `textContent`.

 Note that this feature is not fully implemented yet, as quite a lot of new plugins for text-level elements have been added.

+In addition to that, each text-level element registers a keyboard shortcut in the form `Alt` + `Shift` + a letter.
+If you hover a button for such a text-level element in the toolbar, the actual keyboard shortcut will be shown.

 ## Demo